List of Contents

 The Planetarium

-This is the largest in Italy and holds regular shows for only €5 each. (kids are €3).
+Lofficina is the largest planetarium in Italy and holds regular shows for only €5 each. (kids are €3).
 I love any planetarium.
 Looking up at the night sky is fascinating and I find that it’s always so calming for little children.
+The shows are educational for older kids and adults but with enough pretty lights and music to entertain toddlers and little ones.

 The Natural History Museum

 If you know you want to visit a few places in Milan during your visit then a Milan City Pass can save you money on attractions.
-The Pass includes a Hop on Hop off bus tour (one of my favourite ways to explore a city) and entry to 8 venues.
+The Pass includes a Hop on Hop off bus tour (one of my favourite ways to explore a city) and entry to 8 venues over a 48 hour period.
 Including the Duomo and the Science Museum.
-Passes start at just £26 for kids, make sure you buy them online before you go.
+Passes start at just £34 for kids, make sure you buy them online before you go.

 Where to Stay in Milan with Kids

 We stayed at the Hotel Galles Best Western, a 4 star hotel in a busy shopping street.
 I chose this hotel as it is walking distance (about 15 mins) to Milan central train station.
 And as we would be arriving by train and using the train to get to the airport, it made it the perfect location.
 It’s perhaps a little further out than city centre hotels near the cathedral district.
-This made it a little cheaper and the rooms a little bigger.
+This made it a little cheaper and the rooms a bit bigger.
+It also makes it a fantastic baby and toddler friendly stay, Milan is an active city so it’s handy to have somewhere you can easily get back to on the train for an afternoon nap.

 Unusually for a city centre hotel, the Hotel Galles has a sweet little pool and spa, perfect for relaxing after a busy day exploring.